How To Use A Contrasting Kitchen Island To Enhance Your Design

 A raised secondary kitchen island in a striking glossy jet-black finish is set in front of the main island, instantly drawing the eyes to the center of the kitchen.
 Complement white polished ceramic tiles are used for the flooring to create balance, while satin stainless steel appliances serve as subtle accents.

 A touch of color can instantly transform a plain monochromatic interior into a lively one.
 This picture shows how the contrasting island instantly pops at the center of this beige traditional kitchen.
-Displaying an interesting choice of color, the pigeon blue shade renders a cool and refreshing feel which contrasts with cream colored paneled cabinetry.
+The pigeon blue shade renders an interesting choice of color, rendering a cool and refreshing feel that contrasts with cream-colored paneled cabinetry.

 These muted tones work perfectly well for homeowners who do not want to commit to the intensity of bright, vivid colors yet want to make a subtle statement.
 The overall look is then balanced with warmth from solid wood countertops and cherry wood flooring.